Expand description

 h[8]: [6]

-The towers appear to contain rather nonsensical values when printed as they exist in memory, which represents insertion order.
-However, if you follow the indexes from the HEAD node, and re-arrange the nodes into lexicographically sorted order, which is what the navigational algorithms in the skiplist achieve, you’d get the following towers.
+The structure simply appends elements to the backing structure, so when printed the list retains its insertion order, not its sorted arrangement.
+As a result, the towers appear to contain rather nonsensical values.
+However, if you follow the indexes from the HEAD node, and re-arrange the nodes into lexicographically sorted order, which is what the navigational algorithms in the skiplist achieve, you get the following towers.

 HEAD[0]: [1, 2, 9, 7]